fusebit/google-searchconsole-nodejs/README.md

 For the example above, in the response body you will receive a `rows` object with four items for each data point:

-**Clicks** - How often someone clicked a link from Google to your site **Impressions** - How often someone saw a link to your site on Google **CTR** - The calculation of (clicks ÷ impressions) **Position** - A relative ranking of the position of your link on Google, where 1 is the topmost position, 2 is the next position, and so on
+- **Clicks** - How often someone clicked a link from Google to your site
+- **Impressions** - How often someone saw a link to your site on Google
+- **CTR** - The calculation of (clicks ÷ impressions)
+- **Position** - A relative ranking of the position of your link on Google, where 1 is the topmost position, 2 is the next position, and so on

-To learn more about how these are calculated, read here: [What are impressions, position, and clicks? - Search Console Help](https://support.google.com/webmasters/answer/7042828?hl=en)
+To learn more about how these are calculated, read [here](https://support.google.com/webmasters/answer/7042828?hl=en)

 ### Bonus: See the "average position" of specific keywords